juhotuho10/projects/Java/WeatherApp/README.md

 Created as the Final project for Programming 3 course in October 2023

+Sadly the free and open forecast API has been deprecated for free API keys so it gives a 401 error

 All project documentation can be found in the Documentation folder.

 Does not run without your own API key